 Medical Negligence Solicitors

-If you have been injured due to a medical accident, you will want help getting your life back on track.
-That means help from a medical negligence lawyer you can trust.
+Our medical negligence solicitors provide legal support that you can trust.
+If you have been injured due to a medical accident, our lawyers can help get your life back on track.

 Stephanie Prior Partner

 We all expect the highest level of care from our healthcare professionals.
 Sadly, mistakes do happen that cause harm to patients.
 Sometimes, medical treatment is so poor that it may be deemed negligent.
 If you have suffered an injury or illness due to medical negligence, you may be entitled to compensation.
 Our medical negligence solicitors have the specialist expertise required to guide you through the process of making a claim.

 Medical negligence is where an injury is caused, or an existing condition is made worse due to poor care provided by medical professionals.
 These include injuries that occur while being cared for by the NHS or private healthcare providers.
 The terms medical negligence and clinical negligence mean the same thing.
 We usually use the terms interchangeably.

 Osbornes Law has been helping individuals and families for nearly 50 years.
 Our medical negligence lawyers are accredited by and are members of the leading charity campaigning for patient safety and justice, Action against Medical Accidents (AvMA).
 We hold Law Society Clinical Negligence Accreditation, and the Solicitors Regulation Authority (SRA) regulates our solicitors.